-To download the Zanes Law pool safety infografic visit: http://zaneslaw.com/swimming-pool-safety/
+To download the Zanes Law pool safety infografic visit: https://zaneslaw.com/blog/swimming-pool-safety/

 To combat these needless deaths, the United States Consumer Product Safety Commission recommends that pool owners adopt water safety steps to prevent children from getting to the water when there is no adult supervision.
 To start, please ask yourself the following questions, because, your answers to these questions will help you to determine what steps you need to take to prevent drowning injuries.

 If you own a pool, your answer to all of the above questions should be “yes.”
 You must understand that a child can drown in the time it takes to answer a telephone.
-Below I have listed the seven safety tips that you must adopt.
+Below I have listed the seven swimming pool safety tips that you must adopt.

-The author of this article, Doug Zanes, an Arizona accident and injury lawyer: http://zaneslaw.com
+The author of this article, Doug Zanes, an Arizona accident and injury lawyer: https://zlaw2.wpengine.com

-For more information, visit: http://zaneslaw.com/arizona-personal-injury-attorneys/arizona-injury-attorney/
+For more information, visit: https://zaneslaw.com/about-us/